Carteret Health Care Surgical Addition and Renovation

 Mechanical Highlights

-- A new custom-fabricated AHU has been installed on the roof of the new addition to serve the renovated areas of Surgical Department except for the operating rooms and PACU.
+- A new custom-fabricated AHU installed on the roof of the new addition to serve the renovated areas of Surgical Department except for the operating rooms and PACU.

-- A dedicated, low-dewpoint AHU will serve the operating rooms, and another new custom-fabricated AHU will serve the PACU area.
+- A dedicated, low-dewpoint AHU serves the operating rooms, and another new custom-fabricated AHU serves the PACU area.

 - Removal of old AHUs, heating hot water equipment, and electrical components from an existing mechanical room located on the second floor near

-the Surgical Department. - New underground steam, condensate, and chilled water piping will be extended from the hospital’s existing Central Energy Plant.
+the Surgical Department. - New underground steam, condensate, and chilled water piping was extended from the hospital’s existing Central Energy Plant.

-- A large air-cooled chiller will be added to the existing grouping of chillers and a new set of secondary chilled water pumps will be installed to serve the project.
+- A large air-cooled chiller was added to the existing grouping of chillers and a new set of secondary chilled water pumps was installed to serve the project.

 - New normal and emergency power distribution was extended from the hospital’s existing Central Energy Plant via a new underground electrical duct bank.